JGCRI/gaia/CONTRIBUTE.md

-# How to Contribute to `rtemplate`
+# How to Contribute to `gaea`

-Thank you for taking the time to contribute and help us advance the science and architecture of `rtemplate`.
+Thank you for taking the time to contribute and help us advance the science and architecture of `gaea`.
 We provide few guidelines that we ask contributors to follow.
 The guidelines aim to ease the maintainers' organizational and logistical duties, while encouraging development by others.

 Before you start: